-Alongside donating 10% of profits from the sale of each of our Purposeful Products to Humanitas Charity, we have also committed to work as project managers for Humanitas - spearheading our collective ambition to bring about effective humanitarian change alongside environmental action.
+We donate 10% of profits from the sale of each of our Purposeful Products to Humanitas Charity, spearheading our collective ambition to bring about effective humanitarian change alongside environmental action.
 Humanitas offers homes, education and healthcare to some of the world’s most vulnerable children, and we are working with them to expand their work to protect the natural environment in the communities where these children live.

-This year we plan to pilot a social enterprise project in Ayensuako, Ghana – the location of the Humanitas school that we visited in 2020.
+This year we plan to pilot a social enterprise project, Plastic Swap Shop 1.0, in Ayensuako, Ghana – the location of the Humanitas school that we visited in 2020.
 It’s a very simple idea, but the potential for it to be replicated in communities living in poverty around the world is huge.